joshdchang/joshdchang/README.md

 The main projects I'm working on right now are:
 - Building a new content management system from scratch for the Yale Daily News
-- Creating an app for my friend's social fintech startup
 - Experimenting with machine learning weather prediction using satellite data

 Most of the public repos on my GitHub are from high school, and a bunch of them are broken, but feel free to take a peak around!